ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 ## Dogeparty has a growing ecosystem of related tools and integrations

-Dogecoin has proven its staying power, and continued relevance.
-The next most popular meme-coin is ShibaInuCoin, named after the iconic breed of Dogecoin's [Doge](https://knowyourmeme.com/memes/doge).
+Dogecoin has proven its staying power, and continued relevance in the blockchain space.
+Similar to its native chain, Dogeparty is more relevant today than it ever was.

 ### Emblem Vaults